 Where did brunch go?
 Many might be relieved from the absence of uber fancy egg dishes across the IG universe.
-Let’s face it, there is a certain amount of croques madames and stack of pancakes one can visually stomach at any one time.
+Let’s face it, there is a certain amount of croques madames, and a stack of pancakes one can visually stomach at any one time.
 And whilst I do miss eggs benedict and a chef’s touch on the perfect hollandaise sauce, today I’m going for something more down to earth: swiss rosti, with a sunny side up egg.

 What is Swiss rosti anyway?
-Well, it’s a very down to earth potato ‘pancake’ from Switzerland.
-Think of hash browns only with a bit more oomph, a bit of onion, a bit more bacon and a great deal of grated cheese on top.
-And a sunny side up egg.
+Well, it’s a very down-to-earth potato ‘pancake’ from Switzerland.
+Think of hash browns only with a bit more oomph, a bit of onion, a bit more bacon, and a great deal of grated cheese on top.
+And a sunny side-up egg.
 If this is not lunch sorted, I don’t know what is.

 But let’s get cracking!